mrsilver76/groupmachine/README.md

 >[!TIP]
 >If your photos span multiple countries, consider using the full `allCountries.txt` dataset for best results.
 It takes longer to load but ensures accurate results across borders.

+For photos and videos with missing or invalid GPS data, GroupMachine can infer their location from the nearest photo or video taken close in time (_imputing_).
+In practice, this means it assumes you were at the same location as the closest previous or next item with valid GPS data.
+This helps group media without GPS coordinates with other items from the same event or trip, but the inferred location will not reflect actual movement between shots.

 ## 📦 Download

 Get the latest version from https://github.com/mrsilver76/groupmachine/releases.